Membrane potential: Description

 All animal cells are surrounded by a membrane composed of a lipid bilayer with proteins embedded in it.
-The membrane serves both as an electrical insulator and as a diffusion barrier to the movement of ions.
-Transmembrane proteins, also known as ion transporter or ion pump proteins, actively push ions across the membrane and establish concentration gradients across the membrane, and ion channels allow ions to move across the membrane down those concentration gradients.
-Ion pumps and ion channels are electrically analogous to a set of capacitors and resistors inserted in the membrane, and therefore create a voltage between the two sides of the membrane; acting somewhat like a memristor.
+The membrane serves both as a capacitor and as a diffusion barrier to the movement of ions.
+Ion pumps actively push ions across the membrane and establish concentration gradients across the membrane, and ion channels allow ions to move across the membrane down their electrochemical gradients.
+Ion channels and ion pumps are transmembrane proteins, and are electrically analogous to resistors and current sources (batteries), and contribute to the voltage across the two sides of the membrane.

 All plasma membranes have an electrical potential across them, with the inside usually negative with respect to the outside.
 The membrane potential has two basic functions.
 First, it allows a cell to function as a battery, providing power to operate a variety of "molecular devices" embedded in the membrane.
 Second, in electrically excitable cells such as neurons and muscle cells, it is used for transmitting signals between different parts of a cell.